tallerico/pmt_react/README.md

 - Database creation

-  This was built using Ruby on Rails built SQLite db.
+  This was built using Ruby on Rails built in SQLite db.

   To create db simply run:
   ```
   bin/rails db:migrate